Muddy Branch: Recreation

 Parts of Muddy Branch flow through Blockhouse Point Conservation Park and the Muddy Branch Stream Valley Park.
-The Muddy Branch Greenway Trail is a 12 mi long natural surface trail that runs from the Potomac River to Darnestown Road. along Muddy Branch.
-There is a boat ramp on Muddy Branch just before it goes under the C & O canal that can be used by small boats (such as canoes and kayaks) to access the Potomac River.
+The Muddy Branch Greenway Trail is a 12 mi long natural surface trail that follows the stream from the Potomac River to Malcolm King Park in Gaithersburg, Maryland.
+There is a boat ramp on Muddy Branch just before it goes under the C & O Canal that can be used by small boats (such as canoes and kayaks) to access the Potomac River.